bevyengine/rfcs/rfcs/45-stageless.md

 - add execution order constraints relative to other systems or sets (i.e. "this system runs before A")
 - add conditions that must be true for it to run (i.e. "this system only runs if a player has full health")
-- add it to sets
+- add it to sets (which define common behavior for all systems within that set)

 These properties are all additive.
-Adding another does not replace an existing one.
+Adding another does not replace an existing one, and they cannot be removed.

 Example: